-We recall the main result from [9].
+We recall the main result from [9], which, as explained before, we call Shult's Haircut Claim here.
 Below it is stated almost verbatim with the understanding that we explicitly exclude polar spaces in the hypotheses (since, in [9], they were excluded in the definition of parapolar spaces), corrected some typos, and often use the notation for buildings and Grassmannians introduced in Section 2.

-Original version of Shult's Haircut Theorem.
+Shult's Haircut Claim.
 Suppose Ω is a parapolar space of symplectic rank at least 3 that is not a polar space.
 Although we have not assumed constant symplectic rank, we shall assume the following:

 - (i) Each singular space possesses a finite projective dimension.
-Moreover, there exists an upper bound to the polar rank of a symplecton, and all symplecta have polar rank at least three. - (ii) We assume the "Haircut axiom": - (H) If ξ is a symplecton and x is a point not in ξ , then $x^{\perp} \cap \xi$ cannot be a hyperplane of a maximal singular subspace of ξ . - (iii) Ω is a locally connected space.
+Moreover, there exists an upper bound to the polar rank of a symplecton, and all symplecta have polar rank at least three. - (ii) We assume the "haircut axiom": - (H) If ξ is a symplecton and x is a point not in ξ , then $x^{\perp} \cap \xi$ cannot be a hyperplane of a maximal singular subspace of ξ . - (iii) Ω is a locally connected space.